 6. Le Morne

-Le Morne beach is best for those who love water sports.
+Le Morne beach is one of the best places to visit in south Mauritius for those who love water sports.
 Backed by Le Morne Mountain, it is a perfect place for swimming.
 However, one must stay aware of the different water sports activities going around.

 Famous for: Windsurfing and kiteboarding

-If wild adventure is your style, visit Black River Gorges National Park.
+If wild adventure is your style, visit Black River Gorges National Park which is one of the famous places to visit in south west Mauritius.
 Spread in an area of approximately 68 km, it is best for the photographers looking for flower and fauna.
 If you are a researcher, then the park field stations can come in handy to know more about the national park.
 While trekking, one can find numerous wild pigs, rusa deer, privets, and Chinese guava.
 Some of the endangered species of birds and animals can even be seen in this national park.

 Famous for: Hiking and camping